Eddie Hobbs: Television career

+Hobbs presented the television show Show Me the Money on RTÉ, in which he helped people from various backgrounds to improve their finances.
+The programme won two IFTA TV awards.

-He presented the RTÉ show Rip-Off Republic in 2005, a show preoccupied with artificially high development land prices, the perceived high personal taxes, corporate margins and cartels/monopolies in Ireland.
-(The term 'Ripoff Republic' was first used in an article in The Irish Independent in 2003 by consumer affairs journalist Eddie Lennon).
-In it Hobbs claimed, in a reference to land prices and inflated costs that "Ireland was eating its young".
-In Rip Off Republic Hobbs advised consumers to post nappies to the Dept of Enterprise Trade & Employment to object to the Groceries Order 1987 because nappies were listed as a grocery and the Act made it an offence for retailers to pass through discounts from manufacturers.
-Thousands of nappies were posted and the Groceries Order was repealed by Government 2005.
+In 2005, Hobbs presented Rip-Off Republic, a programme focused on artificially high development land prices, personal taxation, corporate margins, and cartels and monopolies in Ireland.
+(The term "Ripoff Republic" was first used in an article in The Irish Independent in 2003 by consumer affairs journalist Eddie Lennon.)
+In Rip-Off Republic, Hobbs advised consumers to post nappies to the Department of Enterprise, Trade and Employment to object to the Groceries Order 1987, on the basis that nappies were listed as a grocery and the Act made it an offence for retailers to pass through discounts from manufacturers.
+Thousands of nappies were subsequently posted, and the Groceries Order was repealed by the government in 2005.

-Prior to this, Hobbs presented the television show Show Me the Money, where he helped various people, from farmers to hairdressers, to improve their finances and which won two IFTA TV awards.
-He has also presented a three-part programme, 30 Things to do with your SSIA, in which he gives a humorous list of ideas for spending the money held in a Special Savings Incentive Account (SSIA).
-Notably he advised people against investing their SSIAs, along with borrowed bank money, in Irish Investment Property (RIPS) and explained investment in property PLCs as a better choice.
+In 2006, Hobbs presented 30 Things to Do with Your SSIA, a three-part programme offering ideas for spending money held in a Special Savings Incentive Account (SSIA).
+He advised viewers against investing their SSIAs, along with borrowed bank money, in Irish investment property (RIPS), and explained investment in property PLCs as an alternative.
 He outlined Minsky's bubble theory and suggested the Irish market was at the latter steps of it.
-In Show Me the Money he repeatedly advised since 2004 that property prices in Ireland are only going down, and strongly advised against residential investment property purchase in Ireland.
-In 2007 Irish property prices started to reverse.
-An outspoken populist critic of the vested interests in Ireland, especially the producer groups who "control the country", Hobbs has often repeated that "There's one game in town: development."
-He spoke out against Jumbo mortgages.
-In his book, LOOT, published in 2006 - two years before the 2008 financial crisis, he advised readers to reduce debt to under 50% of assets, move to AAA rated banks, exit equities, buy bonds and own some gold.
+In Show Me the Money he had advised since 2004 that property prices in Ireland were likely to fall, and advised against residential investment property purchase in Ireland.
+In 2007, Irish property prices started to reverse.